*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 That could mean you get the opportunity to switch out titles from time to time and get routine maintenance to boot.
 It all depends on how your local vendors service their rentals.

-If you absolutely have to own your own game, or if it just turns out that this is the best option for you in your part of the world, then you know that you’ll be 100% responsible for the maintenance of the machine and for any repairs that it takes to keep it working.
+If you absolutely have to own your own game, or if it just turns out that this is the best option for you in your area of the country, then you know that you’ll be 100% responsible for the maintenance of the machine and for any repairs that it takes to keep it working.

-You should be able to find an experienced pinball repair person in your area, but that can get pretty expensive, and you’ll probably want to learn how to do as much of the work for yourself as you can.
+You should be able to find an experienced pinball repair person in your area, but that can get pretty expensive if you have them do everything, and you’ll probably want to learn how to do as much of the work for yourself as you can.

 You will also need to decide where you’re going to draw the line between maintenance and repairs.
 If you have experience with wiring diagrams, hand tools, and other skills that it takes to make fairly major repairs, than you might be able to handle anything and everything that your machine ever needs.